RomanKue/docs-example/docs/app-dev-handbook/http-headers.md

 This can be achieved by modifying the `unity-app.*.yaml` files.

 Unsetting a default header can be done by setting the value for the given header to `null`.
-The following example sets the response header `"Custom-Header-Name": "custom-header-value"` and unsets the `"Default-Header-To-Unset"`:
+The following example sets the response header `Custom-Header-Name: custom-header-value` and unsets the `Default-Header-To-Unset`:

 ```yaml
 deployments: